sciZer0/7/v/README.md

 Also, the blockchain gives highly-generous automated-donations, about **$100,000 per month**, to each developer (programming engineer) contributing to it.

-The narrative being defined by the blockchain also involves — among other things — the use of Soul-Bound Tokens (SBTs) and Zero-Knowledge (ZK) technologies.
+The narrative being defined by the blockchain involves — among other things — the use of Soul-Bound Tokens (SBTs) and Zero-Knowledge (ZK) technologies.

  <br><br>